byronpendason/byronpendason.github.io/young_penda.md

 Penda lunged at the ettin and brought his sword to land hard on the ettin's skin.
 This made the ettin bellow out in pain.
 He smacked Penda with his huge hand, again sending Penda flying several feet.

-"*I should kill you for that!*" shouted the ettin, "But I think that would be too merciful on you.
+"*I should kill you for that!*" shouted the ettin, "*But I think that would be too merciful on you.
 Instead, death shall follow you for the rest of your life!
-No one around you shall ever be safe."
+No one around you shall ever be safe.*"

 And then the ettin disappeared, leaving Penda alone.